|How to be active when you have no time|

 By Matt Mayer, MSc.

 How fast can a day go when you have to fit in 30 to 60 minutes of physical activity?
 Apparently too fast for most of us.
-Only 5 per cent of Canadians get the recommended 30 minutes of moderate to vigorous activity five or more days a week, according to research.
+Only 15 per cent of Canadians achieve the recommended 150 minutes of moderate to vigorous activity per week.

 But there’s good news: You don’t have to set aside blocks of time for activity.
 Just add a little here and there during your daily routines.
 It’s easier than you think.
 And 10 minutes is enough to get real cardiovascular benefits.